gardusig/road2senior/solutions/real-questions/count_stock_intervals/README.md

 # Problem statement

-Given an array ("stocks") with stock price on each day, Considering [L, R] as all the elements from stocks[L] to stocks[R].
+Given an array ("stocks") with stock price on each day, consider [L, R] as all the elements from stocks[L] to stocks[R].
 Count how many intervals satisfy any of these conditions:

 - stocks[L] is the greatest in the interval
 - stocks[R] is the greatest in the interval